 Ask them to pick something up for you while they are out, or to do a load of dishes while they are over.
 Everyone is always ready to help the pregnant lady!

 I am a major procrastinator.

 However, when it came to getting ready for baby, I knew I was going to want the last little bit of my pregnancy to relax.
 I also knew I would be too big as well as too tired to worry about anything major.

-I think this is the first time I haven’t procrastinated something…
+I think this is was first time I didn’t procrastinated something…

 TAKE A BATH OR SHOWER

 My family makes fun of me for how much I like to shower.
 I just like to be clean, and the hot water is soothing to me.

 Baths are also so calming, and I think any pregnant mama can agree.
 Just make sure the water isn’t too hot and enjoy.